maschinenbauerbauer/adcmxl-spi-python/README.md

 [Include Image here]

 # Thanks
-Many thanks to the person, suggestion their version for the ADCMXL3032 in this forum entry: https://www.raspberrypi.com/products/raspberry-pi-4-model-b/
+Many thanks to the person, suggesting their version for the ADCMXL3032 in this forum entry: https://www.raspberrypi.com/products/raspberry-pi-4-model-b/